Red Wings Airlines: History

-On 4 April 2013, NRC sold Red Wings Airlines Group "Guta" for one symbolic ruble (in this case, leased aircraft remained with the lessor NRC-owned company "Ilyushin Finance").
+On 4 April 2013, NRC sold Red Wings Airlines Group "Guta" for one symbolic ruble (in this case, leased aircraft remained with the lessor NRC-owned company Ilyushin Finance).
 The new owners of Red Wings planned to increase the fleet to 10–15 aircraft; the airline was only going to buy Russian aircraft.
 On 25 April 2013, Red Wings announced it would be headed by Sergey Belov—the previous CEO of the airline "Russia".
 On 18 June 2013, the Federal Air Transport Agency renewed Red Wings' commercial passenger and cargo transportation certificate.
 On 22 June, the airline resumed charter flights, and on 12 July, scheduled flights from Moscow.

 To increase their business power, Red Wings and Nordavia decided to merge.
 But while the process was initiated, a date for finalization of the merger or clarification of the two airlines' future business relationship and branding identities was never announced.
 The plan called for Airbus A320 aircraft initially ordered by Nordavia to be delivered to Red Wings.
 The new brand name was to be announced after the completion of the merger.

+In 2016 Ilyushin Finance acquired a 74% stake in Red Wings.
+In 2017 this was increased to 100%.

 On 20 September 2018, Red Wings announced its re-branding; the first aircraft to arrive with the updated livery was to be the Airbus A321, set to arrive by the end of 2018.

 In August 2021, Red Wings signed their first personal services 20-year contract to the value of 500 million dollars with United Aircraft Corporation in order to technical support of SSJ100 engines.
 Before, only the engine's manufacturer, PowerJet company, could carry the right to sign any technical support contracts with air companies directly.